netskink/gn_testy/src/mine6/README.md

 # Purpose

-This example builds a executable with a static library and a shared library (*.so).
-It adds a slight tweak in that the libs are in subdirs.
+This example builds a executable with
+* a static library
+* a shared library (*.so)
+* the libs are in a subdir
+* has a variable option to remove the .so extension
+* it adds a lib prefix removal option